grundton/grain_bau/README.md

 If you are planning on using only the keyboard version, you will only need a MIDI controller.

 ### Custom physical interface
+The Gran Bau interface is based on the traditional vietnamese instrument *dan bau* and makes use of related playing gestures.
 If you are planning on building the custom physical interface, there are several parts you need for it.
 These are the ones I used:

 #### Microcontroller